AdobeDocs/photoshop-api-docs/README.md

 ### Layer level edits
 - Add or replace a Smart Object Layer in a document
-- Add or Edit Text Layer (`New!`)
+- Text layers (`New!`)
+  - Edit the text
+  - Change the font (See the `Fonts` section for more info)
+  - Edit the font size
+  - Edit the text decoration (bold, italic, etc)
+  - Edit the text orientation (horizontal/vertical)
+  - Edit the paragraph alignment (centered, justified, etc)
+  - Edit the font weight
 - General layer edits
   - Edit the layer name/id
   - Toggle the layer locked state
   - Toggle layer visibility
   - Apply bounds
 - Add or edit a Fill layer in a document along with Blend modes

-### Rendering / Conversions
-- Create a new PSD document
-- Create a JPEG, TIFF or PNG rendition of various sizes
-- Request thumbnail previews of all renderable layers
-- Convert between any of the supported filetypes (PSD, JPEG, TIFF, PNG)

 ### SmartObject